heru-himawan-tl/fdaf-application-example/README.md

         ./compile-test.sh with-hibernate-in-single-war

+The single WAR compilation will yield the following items:

 - `./fdaf-application-example/fdaf/deployment-test/fdaf-with-hibernate-in-single-war/webapp/` -
 a directory contains FDAF application example as an exploded single WAR for unmanaged web-application deployment.